- Find Nearest

 Anti-social behaviour (ASB) is behaviour which causes nuisance, harassment, alarm, or distress to one or more people in different households.

 The list is endless when it comes to the types of behaviour that may affect you.
 It could be graffiti, litter, verbal abuse, drug dealing or drinking alcohol in the street.

-Newark and Sherwood District Council, together with its partners, has an anti social behaviour team, dedicated to tackling all forms of ASB across the district.
+Newark and Sherwood District Council, together with our partners, has an anti-social behaviour team, dedicated to tackling all forms of anti-social behaviour across the district.

-Contact the ASB team as soon as possible:
+Contact our ASB team as soon as possible:

 If you live in a council property, or to report someone who lives in a council property contact the Tenancy Enforcement Team at Newark and Sherwood Homes:

 If you are a tenant living in a rented property, please make your landlord aware of the problem(s) you are experiencing first.

 Some people are afraid to speak to the Police, because they fear being identified and targeted.
 You can speak to the ASB team, in confidence, about any issues of concern to you.
 However it may be necessary for us to share the information you provide us with our partners for your complaint to be dealt with more efficiently.

 We are committed to tackling anti-social behaviour.
 This cannot be done alone so through the Bassetlaw, Newark and Sherwood Community Safety partnership we work with our partners, including Notts Fire and Rescue Service, Notts Police, registered social landlords, youth offending services and many more.

 There are different tools and powers the council and its partners can use to tackle anti-social behaviour.
 These can be found within our Anti-social Behaviour Policy 2015 to 2018 (PDF File, 466kb)